Skip to Main Content

 Create a New Course

 A well-organized Canvas course makes it easy for students to find materials for review and to keep track of due dates for tasks.
-Refer to the self-paced course for building a learner friendly, organized Canvas course.
+Refer to the

 sample course modules; one module details items of content

-Back to Index of Canvas Tutorial Topics
+Back to the Index of Canvas Topics

-Add Individual Files
+Add Individual Files as module items

-Add a Link to a Web Site
+Add a Web Site as a module item

 Share Accessible Links